Judging process and criteria for Tow Awards

 Initial ranking of abstracts and selection of submissions for oral presentation

-Nominations for the Research Awards will be formally considered by the Tow Committee, which will determine the eligibility of applicants and select the best abstracts in the Clinical, Open Junior, Early-Career Research, and Nurse/Midwife/Allied Health Divisions for oral presentation during the Tow Research Meeting.
+Nominations for the awards will be formally considered by the Tow Research Awards Committee, which will determine the eligibility of applicants and select the best abstracts in the Clinical, Basic Science, ILP & Honours, and Nurse/Midwife/Allied Health Divisions for oral presentation during the Tow Research Awards Day.
 When necessary, external reviewers will be obtained.
-In addition, all nominations of an acceptable standard that are not chosen for an oral presentation will be eligible to present a scientific poster for display during the Meeting.
+In addition, all nominations of an acceptable standard that are not chosen for an oral presentation will be eligible to present a scientific poster for display during the Awards Day.

 Format of oral presentations